FROM THE FOUNDERS OF IBTA · 30+ COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Continuing Professional Education

-CAIS certificants earn 40 CPE credits annually across five categories.
+CAIS certificants in Tiers I–IV earn 40 CPE credits annually across five categories.
+Specialty tracks (Security, Governance) recertify on a 2-year cycle.
 The credential stays current — or it does not remain a credential.

 09